-The following figure shows an example of how Spot management launches a hibernated node much faster than the current boot time:
+The following figure shows an example of how Kompass launches a hibernated node much faster than the current boot time:

-If you try to activate Spot management for a workload without a PDB, the code for adding PDB to the specific workload is displayed for your convenience.
+If you attempt to activate Spot management for a workload without a PDB, Kompass displays code that you can use to configure it for that workload.

 Alternatively, you can use this generic code.
 Change the environment variables as needed: